 "Mad About Surrealism," an exhibition drawn from works in the collections of Roland Penrose, Edward James, Gabrielle Keiller, and Ulla and Heiner Pietzsch, is on view at the Museum Boijmans Van Beuningen, Rotterdam through May 28, 2017.
-The show features the painting Eine Kleine Nachtmsuik (1943), which was once in the collection of Roland Penrose.
+The show features the painting Voltage (1942), which was once in the collection of Gabrielle Keiller.

 "Disobedient Bodies: J.W.
-Anderson at the Hepworth Wakefield," will be on view at the Hepworth Wakefield Gallery, London, March 18 - June 18, 2017.
-For this exhibition, the fashion designer Jonathan Anderson, will present sculptures together with fashion pieces and objects of craft and design to explore artistic visions of the human form, and feature the sculpture Nue couchée (Reclining Nude) (1969-70).
+Anderson at the Hepworth Wakefield," is on view at the Hepworth Wakefield Gallery, London, through June 18, 2017.
+For this exhibition, the fashion designer Jonathan Anderson, presents sculptures together with fashion pieces and objects of craft and design to explore artistic visions of the human form.
+The show features the sculpture Nue couchée (Reclining Nude) (1969-70).

-"The Beguiling Siren is Thy Crest" opens at the Museum of Modern Art in Warsaw on March 25 and runs through June 18, 2017.
-The exhibition will explore the cultural connotations and artistic interpretations of the city's symbol from throughout the 20th century to the present, and include the paintings Un tissu de songes (Web of Dreams) (1973-93) and Thoughtful Group (1978).
+"The Beguiling Siren is Thy Crest" is on view at the Museum of Modern Art in Warsaw through June 18, 2017.
+The exhibition explores the cultural connotations and artistic interpretations of the city's symbol from throughout the 20th century to the present, and includes the paintings Un tissu de songes (Web of Dreams) (1973-93) and Thoughtful Group (1978).

-"We Are Completely Free: Women Artists and Surrealism," at Museo Picasso Málaga, will open October 10, 2017 through January 28, 2018, and feature the painitng Eine Kleine Nachtmusik (1943).
+"We Are Completely Free: Women Artists and Surrealism," at Museo Picasso Málaga, will open October 10, 2017 and run through January 28, 2018, featuring the painitng Eine Kleine Nachtmusik (1943).

 Catriona McAra has just published a monograph entitled A Surrealist Stratigraphy of Dorothea Tanning's Chasm (London: Routledge, 2017).
 As part of Routledge's "Studies in Surrealism" series, the book explores the artist's literary and visual work within a framework of cultural and feminist theory.